Trump puts feud with media on ice at joke-filled dinner

 Then joking, Trump said: “As far as the risk of dealing with a madman is concerned, that’s his problem, not mine.”

-The president's remarks came shortly before South Korea’s presidency announced Sunday that a delegation of South Korean officials will travel to North Korea on Monday to discuss improving relations on the peninsula and possibly talks between Washington and Pyongyang.
+The president's remarks came shortly before South Korea’s presidency announced Sunday that a delegation of South Korean officials will travel to North Korea on Monday to discuss improving relations on the peninsula and the possibility of talks between Washington and Pyongyang.

 After the two-day visit to North Korea, the special envoys will travel to the United States to brief officials on their discussions in Pyongyang, South Korea’s presidential Blue House said.